When does Winter Love Island start on ITV2? New host, cast, location and your questions answered

 Sophie Piper

-Rochelle Humes’ little sister, Sophie, shall be hoping to discover a boxer like Anthony Joshua within the villa, however will she be fortunate?
+Rochelle Humes’ little sister, Sophie, can be hoping to discover a boxer like Anthony Joshua within the villa, however will she be fortunate?

 Paige Turley